A step-by-step guide for comparing and conducting a balance transfer with Commonwealth Bank.

 Balance transfers with Commonwealth Bank

 Balance transfers usually involve moving a debt that’s collecting a high interest to a new account that offers a low or 0% introductory interest rate.
-At the end of the promotional period, any remaining debt accrues interest at the standard variable rate for that card.
+At the end of the promotional period, any remaining debt accrues interest at the standard variable cash advance rate for that card.
 When managed well, a balance transfer can lead to significant savings in interest and faster debt repayment.

-Commonwealth Bank allows you to transfer at least $500 and up to 100% of your approved credit limit from a non-Commonwealth Bank credit card or store card.
+Commonwealth Bank allows you to transfer at least $500 and up to your approved credit limit from a non-Commonwealth Bank credit card or store card.
 While a 0% or low interest promotional rate offer may apply, you'll still need to make minimum repayments each month.
-If you want to pay the entire balance in full before the higher interest kicks in, make sure to pay more than this minimum each month.
+If you want to pay the entire balance in full before the higher interest rate kicks in, make sure to pay more than this minimum each month.

 What are the benefits of completing a balance transfer with the Commonwealth Bank?